Historic Rehabilitation in the Woodland Heights Neighborhood

 The barbershop remained in operation for 47 years until closing circa 2015.
 A large building assessment for public improvements to the sewer system caused Mr. Thomas to close the shop at that time.

-Recently, Mr. Thomas visited the barbershop building and shared some stories with us about the days when Saturday mornings meant people lining up down the block for one of his famous cuts!
+During construction and at the grand opening of Sequel Architecture + Interiors, Mr. Thomas visited the building to share some stories with us about the barbershop days.
+Saturday mornings meant people lining up down the block for one of his famous cuts!

 Historic Landmark Status